 BrainsWay’s unique, patented H-Coil technology is held inside a cushioned helmet fitted onto the patient’s head.
 Upon activation, the H-coil produces magnetic pulses that regulate the brain’s neural activity.

 BrainsWay’s Deep TMS sessions for depression last approximately 20 minutes, as opposed to 40-minute standard rTMS sessions.
+Alternatively, a 3-min intermittent theta burst (iTBS) session is also available.
 A Deep TMS treatment plan usually requires daily sessions over four weeks, followed by periodic maintenance sessions.

 The following graphic details Deep TMS’s treatment protocol, with its Acute and Continuation phases: